dboeckli/spring-6-project-template/README.md

 2. Rename packages and classes as needed.

 ### 4. GitHub Configuration
-1. Add the following secrets in your GitHub project settings:
+1. Add the following secrets in your GitHub project Action settings:
     - `DOCKER_USER`
     - `DOCKER_ACCESS_TOKEN`
     - `RELEASE_TOKEN`: A GitHub Personal Access Token with permissions to push to the master branch